 Since leaving Colombia, I have continued with my studies and am undergoing my final year of my undergraduate degree.
 My time abroad has improved my Spanish immensely, and I have become partial to the Bogotá accent (nicest- sounding spoken Spanish I’ve heard so far) over the traditional sort from Spain that I was taught at school.
 I learnt so much in my time there and, as an experience as a whole, it is highly recommendable!
 I have so much more to say, but I fear I’ll start to sound like a travel guide.
 All I can say is that I wish I had stayed longer.

 This blog post was published by Intern Colombia on 27 March 2019 and written by our Intern Colombia Alumna - Cristina.
-This post has only been edited for grammatical purposes.
+This post about Cristina's internship experience in Colombia has only been edited for grammatical purposes.

 The photos featured are courtesy of Cristina.